 “Porcelain veneers” or “dental laminates” are thin, custom created shells or jackets designed to cover the fronts of teeth.
-These bonded restorations offer a durable and predictable way of creating or restoring beauty to a smile and/or can be used to re-establish function and strength.
+These bonded ceramic restorations offer a durable and predictable way of creating or restoring beauty to a smile and/or can be used to re-establish function and strength.
 These thin sheets of ceramic are becoming a very popular treatment choice for cosmetic dentists, prosthodontists and a growing number of general dentists.
-Veneers only cover the parts of the tooth that have been damaged or injured or that require modification of shape or color and they can be a far more conservative alternative to dental crowns.
+These ceramic sheaths only cover the parts of the tooth that have been damaged or injured or that require modification of shape or color and they can be a far more conservative alternative to dental crowns.
 The more skilled the dental practitioner is, often less tooth structure is removed.

-Uses of Porcelain Veneers:
+Uses of Ceramic Veneers:

 - Repair fractures and chips